2005RA/devjoint_internship_DA/checkpoint_1.md

 ```
 ![Query 2 result](Results/ch1_r2.png)

-### Query 3: What are the 5 most expensive products currently in stock (not discontinued)?
+### Query 3: What are the 5 most expensive products currently in stock that are not discontinued?
 ```sql
 SELECT ProductName, UnitPrice, UnitsInStock
 FROM Products